tangshuang/react-tyshemo-form/README.md

 - name: field name of the model
 - component: which component to be used to render
 - render: function to render
-- extend?: function, append more props to render or component
+- map?: function, append more props to render or component
-- deps?: array, other field names which is depended by current field

 **component**